Ann Wauters

-Ann Hilde Willy Wauters (born 12 October 1980) is a Belgian former professional basketball player and coach, currently serving as an assistant coach for the Chicago Sky in the Women's National Basketball Association (WNBA).
+Ann Hilde Willy Wauters (born 12 October 1980) is a Belgian former professional basketball player and coach, most recently serving as an assistant coach for the Chicago Sky in the Women's National Basketball Association (WNBA).
 She played for numerous American and European professional teams, including the Cleveland Rockers, US Valenciennes Olympic, and the San Antonio Silver Stars.
 She won four EuroLeague championships and one WNBA Finals during her career.
 Her primary position was center.

 Early life

 Born in Sint-Gillis-Waas, Belgium, Wauters began playing basketball at age 12.
 Her international professional basketball career began immediately after high school.
 She speaks Dutch, French and English.
 She wears jersey No. 12 because of her birthdate.